brentp/mosdepth/README.md

 it can output the mean per-region given a BED file of regions.

 it creates a distribution of proportion of bases covered at or above a given threshhold for each chromosome and genome-wide.

+when appropriate, output files are bgzipped and indexed for ease of use.

 ## usage